-The gravity science instrument utilizes the deep space transponder onboard the Dawn spacecraft and Doppler tracking equipment at the Deep Space Network to perform radio science investigations to determine the gravitational field of celestial bodies.
+The Dawn Gravity Science Instrument (GSI) included the transponder aboard the Dawn spacecraft and transmitting and receiving equipment at the Deep Space Network to collect ranging and Doppler measurements which would be used to determine the spacecraft trajectory and the gravitational fields of Vesta and Ceres.

+The exact frequency transmitted from the spacecraft was controlled by the signal received from a ground station ('two-way' or 'coherent' mode) or by an oscillator onboard the spacecraft ('one-way' or 'non-coherent' mode).
+In some circumstances an uplink signal was transmitted from one ground station while a different ground station participated in reception – the 'three-way' mode.
+In the absence of an 'uplink' signal, the spacecraft switched automatically to one-way mode.

-For s onthe f the Gravity Science instrument, please refer to Applicable D[1],
+For more details on the Gravity Science Instrument, see

-the <bundle_ID>INST.CA
+urn:nasa:pds:<bundle_ID>:document:instrument-rs

-Dawn RS RDA , or references in the Dawn RS RDA instrument Context product
+in the Dawn RS RDA Document Collection, or references in the Dawn RS RDA instrument Context product

-urn:nasa:pds:<bundle_ID>:context:rss.dawnand DATASET.CAT files in the CATALOG directory.
+urn:nasa:pds:<bundle_ID>:context:dawn.rss

 Data Product Overview

-The ODFs are binary files with detached PDS labels describing the format.
-The ancillary data products (APC, ION, SCM, SFF, TRO, and WEA) are ASCII files.
-The table below describes the data products contained in these directories.
+ODFs are binary files with detached PDS labels describing the file's content and format at the bit level.
+The calibration product types (APC, ION, SCM, SFF, TRO, and WEA) are ASCII files; like ODFs, they have detached descriptive labels.
+Where appropriate a source product is given in the label; it is constructed from the PDS3 DATA_SET_ID and PDS3 FILE_NAME.
+The table below lists the data product types and summary descriptions.